eolementhe/guide/guide.md

 <details>
   <summary><b>How to create a FTP / SFTP / FTPS ?</b></summary>

-An FTP bloc allows you to upload or downlad files from an FTP server.
+An FTP bloc allows you to upload or downlad files from an FTP / SFTP / FTPS server.

 At first you will need to add your FTP server.
 For that nothing simplier select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.